At North Greenville

-- You must be accepted by the Graduate Academic Services office and complete a FAFSA, (Sign the Promissory Note and complete the Entrance Interview (Free Application for Federal Student Aid) for the upcoming school year.
+You must be accepted by the Office of Adult and Graduate Admissions and complete a FAFSA (Free Application for Federal Student Aid) for the upcoming school year.

 - The NGU Financial Aid Office will receive your FAFSA electronically within 48 hours.